“We always want to romanticize ugly things.”

 Celia: “No, no,” she assures him, “you’re not scaring me.
 I guess I’m just curious.
 It’s… okay, so don’t get mad, right?
 I know you said you hate movies like The Godfather, but that’s kind of the only thing I know to base what I know of the Mafia off of, and I’ve never seen that either, so it’s like I just have this… kind of vague idea of it all, I guess, and it’s… is it wrong to say fascinating?
 Should I stick to interesting?
 Is that morbid?”
 She flushes.
 “I know they’re bad guys and everything, I’m not idolizing them.
 Sorry, I don’t mean to sound silly.
 I mean, I guess I’m worried for you that you have a stalker, but no you’re not scaring me, to get back to your question.”

 GM: “Well, that’s good.
 And I think we’re all interested in morbid stuff, on some level.
 That’s what The Godfather appeals to.
-I mean, even The Dark Knight.”
+I mean, even The Dark Knight.
+I can also admit that The Godfather has cinematic merit.
+There’s a reason it’s so acclaimed.”

-“The problem is that it romanticizes them.
-And it’s not really possible to to see what they’re actually like outside of, well, real life.
+“The problem is that it romanticizes the Mafia and makes them sympathetic figures.
+It’s not possible to to see what they’re actually like outside of, well, real life.
 Or I guess growing up around people who’ve seen them up close, like me.”

 Celia: “Like how people romanticize anything negative.
 Pirates.
 Monsters.
 Domestic abuse.
 I can change him, he’ll love me, but really he’s a giant piece of garbage and you’re better off without him.
 And pirates are dirty.
 And the mob is sexist and… and parasites, like you said.”